 Hikers are particularly susceptible to chafing because of the repetitive movements hiking requires.
 Given that just a relatively short day hike requires thousands of steps, that equates to just as many instances of rubbing in chafing ‘hot spots’, much in the same way that cyclists acquire saddle sores.

-A number for factors can cause or contribute to chafing, most notably being overweight, sensitive skin, humidity, high temperatures, poorly fitted backpacks, tight clothing, clothing seams, carrying an excessively heavy load, dampness, non-breathable clothing, and sweat.
+A number of factors can cause or contribute to chafing, most notably being overweight, sensitive skin, humidity, high temperatures, poorly fitted backpacks, tight clothing, clothing seams, carrying an excessively heavy load, dampness, non-breathable clothing, and sweat.

 Hiking & Backpacking Hot Spots

 The areas most susceptible to chafing while walking are our thighs, groins, shoulders, lower back and hips, buttocks, and nipples.

 While this will not afflict every hiker, those with meatier pins are likely to be aware of contact between their inner thighs when walking.
 If you fall into this category, be sure to lubricate your inner thighs prior to setting off and at regular intervals throughout your hike.

-Cotton underwear or ill-fitting underwear and lax hygiene are the most common contributors: excess dampness creates the sticky, salty environment ideal for chafing’s onset, while the bunching of the excess material or tight underwear can rub or dig into skin.
+Cotton underwear or ill-fitting underwear and lax hygiene are the most common contributors: excess dampness creates the sticky, salty environment ideal for chafing’s onset, while the bunching of the excess material or tight underwear can rub or dig into the skin.

 Ill-fitting, poorly adjusted, or overweight backpacks expose our shoulders to chafing by maximizing the pressure and potential for rubbing on the skin.
 While this may cause only mild discomfort on very short hikes, over the course of a day or two it’s almost sure to become a source of irritation.